cloudera-labs/cloudera.cluster/docs/freeipa.md

 ## Common steps

-Regardless of how you choose to use FreeIPA in your deployment, you'll have to set the following variables via extra vars:
+Regardless of how you choose to use FreeIPA in your deployment, you'll have to set the following variables via the definition file:

 - `krb5_realm` (e.g. `CLOUDERA.LOCAL`)
 - `krb5_kdc_admin_user` (e.g. the FreeIPA default `admin@{{ krb5_realm }}`)